sergei-grechanik/tupimage/README.md

 Fzf prevents proper two-way communication with the terminal (if you know how to work around it, please tell me).
 Try the one-way mode:

-    fzf --preview 'tupimage --less-diacritics -q --one-way --max-cols $FZF_PREVIEW_COLUMNS --max-rows $FZF_PREVIEW_LINES {}'
+    fzf --preview 'tupimage --less-diacritics -q --keep-echo --one-way --max-cols $FZF_PREVIEW_COLUMNS --max-rows $FZF_PREVIEW_LINES {}'

-(`--less-diacritics` is optional, `-q` disables uploading status line).
+(`--less-diacritics` is optional, `-q` disables the uploading status line, `--keep-echo` disables disabling echo, which is problematic in fzf for some reason).
+There is also a shortcut option `--fzf` that enables all of that (except for --less-diacritics):

-It's not very reliable since the response from the terminal is not checked.
+    fzf --preview 'tupimage --less-diacritics --fzf {}'

+One-way mode may be unreliable since the response from the terminal is not checked.
 Sometimes tupimage will think that the image is already uploaded and won't try to reupload it again, although the reuploading might have failed and you see an empty box.
 You can try to force reuploading each time to fix this:

-    fzf --preview 'tupimage --force-upload --less-diacritics -q --one-way --max-cols $FZF_PREVIEW_COLUMNS --max-rows $FZF_PREVIEW_LINES {}'
+    fzf --preview 'tupimage --force-upload --less-diacritics --fzf {}'

 Also, older versions of fzf seem to have problems with unicode symbol width, so you may need to update it.